 These actions are all essential to not only understanding your SEO performance but improving it as well.
 And good SEO is paramount to a wide range of marketing goals and objectives, like increasing traffic and conversions, improving your reputation, understanding your audience, and increasing your online presence.
-For these reasons (and many more), regularly using the platform should be an essential part of any comprehensive digital marketing strategy.

 Many digital marketers rely on popular SEO platforms like Ahrefs and SEMrush to gather important information about their keyword rankings.
 These tools are helpful for understanding your performance in relation to competitors, but because they scrape the SERPs to gather keyword ranking data, the information can be incomplete and backdated.

 Those tools only see about 30-40% of your website’s total keyword rankings because they crawl a limited number of SERPs and not on a daily basis.
 For example, compare the total number of keyword rankings that Ahrefs sees in comparison to LinkGraph’s GSC Insights (which is built over Google’s API) for the same website.

 That’s a pretty significant gap in keyword rankings data.
 When it comes to the search for SEO truth, no other platform can compare to Google’s dataset.